Ortega and the State

 Furthermore, Ortega failed to take into account (perhaps because Revolt was written in 1930) the development of the Therapeutic Managerial State, in which the state exerts control not through overt violence but through behavior modification, social engineering, and a massive bureaucracy that simply makes any genuine resistance impossible.
 Under this system, the kind of political violence and vigilantism perpetrated by the Jacobins, the Sturmabteilung, or the Ku Klux Klan to prop up the status quo has become obsolete.

 As a modern European philosopher, José Ortega y Gasset’s critique of statism is unique in its defense of liberal democracy.
 Ortega sought to forge a middle ground between a monarchy governed by a hereditary elite and a dictatorship governed by the unfettered passions of the mob.
 While ultimately colored by his politics, his analysis of the modern state nevertheless adds to our understanding of the origins of statism, and accurately predicted many of the long-range trends apparent in politics today.

-Posted on January 12, 2017, in Philosophy and tagged bourgeoisie, José Ortega y Gasset, liberal democracy, modern state, Spain, Spanish Civil War, Statism, The Masses, The Revolt of the Masses, Therapeutic Managerial State, Violence.
+Posted on January 12, 2017, in Philosophy and tagged bourgeoisie, liberal democracy, modern state, Spain, Spanish Civil War, Statism, The Masses, Therapeutic Managerial State, Violence.
 Bookmark the permalink.
 1 Comment.